 To obtain access to these reporting tools, please contact your GIO Relationship Manager on 03 6235 8917.

 Frequently asked questions

-If an employer receives a notice of injury you must provide your worker with a written notice informing them of their right to make a claim under the Act within 14 days.
+If you receive a notice of injury, you have 14 days to provide your worker with a written notice informing them of their right to make a claim under the Act.

 We’ve put together a comprehensive, step-by-step guide to help you in dealing with a workplace injury.